 These plants prefer loose, well-draining, good soil.
 Mix in several inches of compost when growing sunflowers from seeds if your soil needs nutrients before planting.
 An ideal soil pH is between 6.0 and 7.5.

 Step 3: Plant Sunflower Seeds at the Right Time

 When to plant sunflower seeds will vary depending on where you live.
 Generally, the best month for planting sunflower seeds in the ground is between March and May once the danger of spring frost has passed.

 Plant sunflower seeds in late spring when the soil is warm.
-Sunflower seeds germinate when the ground reaches a temperature of 70 to 85 degrees, about 3-4 weeks after the last frost.
+Sunflower seeds germinate when the ground reaches 70 to 85 degrees, about 3-4 weeks after the last frost.